 The TJX Companies, Inc. (TJX) is the leading off-price apparel and home fashions retailer in the United States and worldwide.
-Our over 3,600 stores offer a rapidly changing assortment of quality, fashionable, brand name and designer merchandise at prices generally 20% to 60% below department and specialty store regular prices on comparable merchandise, every day.
+We have over 3,800 stores that offer a rapidly changing assortment of quality, fashionable, brand name and designer merchandise at prices generally 20% to 60% below department and specialty store regular retail prices on comparable merchandise, every day.

 Our stores are known for our value proposition of brand, fashion, price and quality.
 Our opportunistic buying strategies and flexible business model differentiate us from traditional retailers.
 We offer a treasure hunt shopping experience and a rapid turn of inventories relative to traditional retailers.
 Our goal is to create a sense of excitement and urgency for our customers and encourage frequent customer visits.
 We acquire merchandise in a variety of ways to support that goal.
-We reach a broad range of customers across many income levels and other demographic groups with our value proposition.
+We reach a broad range of customers across many income levels and across other demographic groups with our value proposition.
 Our strategies and operations are synergistic across our retail chains.
 As a result, we are able to leverage our expertise throughout our business, sharing information, best practices, initiatives and new ideas, and to develop talent across our Company.
 We also leverage the substantial buying power of our businesses in our global relationships with vendors.

 Our Businesses.
-We operate our business in four major segments: Marmaxx and HomeGoods, both in the U.S., TJX Canada and TJX International (formerly referred to as TJX Europe).
+We operate our business in four main segments: Marmaxx and HomeGoods, both in the U.S., TJX Canada and TJX International.